cassieqiuyd/MJOLNIR/README.md

 Yiding Qiu*, Anwesan Pal* and Henrik I. Christensen

-PyTorch implementation of our paper on target driven visual navigation in Ai2Thor environment.
+PyTorch implementation of our paper in Ai2Thor environment.
 This implementation is modified based on [Learning to Learn how to Learn: Self-Adaptive Visual Navigation using Meta-Learning](https://github.com/allenai/savn)

 ## Prerequisite